mrange/fsharpadvent2016/src/perfcollection/README.md

   simpleLoop 0L 0
 ```

-If one disassemble the JIT:ed code it looks like this:
+If one disassemble the jitted code it looks like this:

 ```asm
 ; if i < count then